danijelmartinek/app-template/README.md

 ## Quick start

-This template can be deployed directly from our Cloud hosting and it will setup MongoDB and cloud S3 object storage for media.
+This template can be deployed directly from our Cloud hosting and it will set up everything you need—including a SQLite database stored on disk—for a local-first experience.

 ## Quick Start - local setup